Wendy Harris of WAG Associates recently had a conversation with Czarina of Imtiaz Consultancy about customer experience management for start-ups.

 By Czarina – email@example.com

-Customer Experience Management for Start Ups
+Customer Experience Management for Start Ups, don’t neglect this

-Customer Experience is the new currency in business.
+Customer Experience Management is the new currency in business.
 Offering a proactive and personalised service builds trust, loyalty and advocacy.
 Therefore, creating and maintaining a positive customer experience must lie at the heart of any strategy or delivery design.

 • Customer Satisfaction

 When it comes to gathering data, businesses are obviously keen to hear the opinions of their customers as we all recognise their feedback is as precious as gold dust.

 However, with everyone adopting the same approach, have you received surveys and thought “Not another one!” or “I know it’s important but I’m a bit busy right now so I’ll park it and do it later”…

 Designing good surveys is not only about the questions we ask but also about when we ask them.
 So choose your timing and method carefully to optimise the response rate.